Xpitfire/reactme.web/README.md

 docker start dorkweb
 ```

-* You can now use the following connection string for local testing:
+* You can now use the following URL to access the REST service:
 ```
 http://localhost:8181/swagger/ui
 ```